Plan for data loss prevention (DLP)

 Describe the categories of sensitive information to protect

-The stakeholders then describe the categories of sensitive information to be protected and the business process that they're used in.
+Once identified, the stakeholders then describe the categories of sensitive information to be protected and the business processes that they're used in.
 For example, DLP defines these categories:

 - Medical and health information